antoine-coulon/effect-introduction/README.md

 Unlike Effect, this Table DSL is using a **Final** encoding meaning that the description is defined in terms of it's direct interpretation.
 In that case it means that there is a parent component that aims as an interpreter and will introspect all the children.
 The description is tighted to it's interpretation, not letting any room for multiple interpretations, optimizations and can be unsafe (Tables are not really concerned by that).

+If you want to know more about TypeScript DSLs, [here is an excellent blog post](https://dev.to/effect-ts/building-custom-dsls-in-typescript-29el) from [Michael Arnaldi, the creator of Effect](https://github.com/mikearnaldi)

 ![bg left 50%](https://user-images.githubusercontent.com/43391199/232013993-da5f9e7e-7317-46eb-bd28-79802890ea99.png)